csupnig/the-promised-land/README.md

 ####TASK 4 (AppComponent): Display data in a component
     The method longLoadingName() on the appService returns a promise on a string.
 It is the name of a high ranking official in our country.
 He wants his name to show up in our application.
 Use a component to display his name.
+    You are allowed to change the Component and the template of the component.

 ####TASK 5 (YourService): Implement a function returning a promise
     Implement the function returnsPromise() in YourService that returns a promise that resolves to a string.